ami-iit/paper_elobaid_2023_icra_walking_with_payloads/README.md

 git checkout feature/CentroidalMPC
 ```

-You need to replace the contents of the folder `ReducedModelControllers` in this rewith the folder of the same name found in this repo, then
+You need to replace the contents of the folder `ReducedModelControllers` in the bipedal-locomotion-framework with the folder of the same name found in this repo, then

 ```
 cd /where/you/cloned/robotology-superbuild/builde/src/bipedal-locomotion-framework